vermaganesh/vermaganesh/README.md

-Hii, I'm [Verma Ganesh ] , a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hii, I'm [Verma Ganesh ], a passionate self-taught full stack web developer and a freelance software engineer from India. my passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
+I care greatly about the experience, architecture, and code quality of the things I build.

-i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am also an open-source enthusiast and maintainer.
+I learned a lot from the open-source community and love how collaboration and knowledge sharing happened through open-source.

  ---

-## I'm a Engineer Student, Developer, and Teacher!!
+## I'm an Engineer Student, Developer, and Teacher!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to to start the career as an entry-level software engineer with a reputed firm driven by technology.
+- 👯 I want to start my career as an entry-level software engineer with a reputed firm driven by technology.
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to make story and memes
+- ⚡ Fun fact: I love to make stories and memes
 - 💼 any freelance work? do reach, [email] ( mailto: ganeshnv0@gmail.com ) :)
-- 💬 ask me about anything, i am happy to help;
+- 💬 ask me about anything, I am happy to help;

 ### Connect with me: